PurdueCAM2Project/HELPSweb/source/people.rst

 - Segmentation: Create pixel-wise labels of different objects.

-- Re-identify people: Determine whether the same person has been before.
+- Re-identify people (optional): Determine whether the same person has been before.

 This project is supported by `NSF CNS-1925713 <https://www.nsf.gov/awardsearch/showAward?AWD_ID=1925713>`__